astark117/SAN-ORD-Flights-Analysis-1997-2007/README.md

 Reduce the percentage of cancelled flights by 1%.

 Some constraints are:
-Departure and arrival airports must be located within 25 miles of San Diego and Newark offices.
+Departure and arrival airports must be located within 25 miles of San Diego and Chicago offices.
 Meetings must be held quarterly
 Flights must be direct – no layovers
 Flights must be on weekdays